The daily briefing: everything you need to get you through Friday

-1. The V&A is opening its shiny, new Exhibition Road Quarter.
+1. The V and A is opening its shiny, new Exhibition Road Quarter.
 Today is your first chance to look around as the Quarter opens a week-long, free festival called Reveal.
 It kicks off with an evening curated by Boiler Room, featuring live performances, DJs, workshops, the all-female signing collective Deep Throat Choir and moves from the English National Ballet from 5pm.

 2. Elbows at the ready for this brilliant two-day-long sample sale at Hackney Walk's multi-purpose super-room The Box.
 From today there’ll be up to 80 percent off the likes of Peter Jensen, Être Cécile and Le Kilt.
 There’ll be a range of clothing sizes but prices will be from a teeny £10.